Skip to content

 7. Director-General of the Construction Bureau of the Ministry of Railways

-9. Appointed President PS Concrete Co., Ltd.
+9. Appointed as the President of PS Concrete Co., Ltd.

-10. Appointed President PACIFIC CONSULTANTS CO., LTD.
+10. Appointed as the President of PACIFIC CONSULTANTS CO., LTD.

-12. Professional Engineer (PE) Act was enacted.
+12. Enacted the Professional Engineer (PE) Act

 14. Died of stomach cancer (aged 74)